Who is Cach LLC and why are they suing me?

 If your goal is simply to buy some time in which to obtain funds to settle or file bankruptcy and you have already been served with a summons and complaint then it is advisable to file an answer to the summons and complaint.
 The answer must be filed in the court where your law suit is and a copy sent to the law firm as well.
 The answer outlines all of your defenses and responses to the allegations in the complaint.
 Filing an answer will help you avoid a default judgment and allow for you to buy time and force the law firm to produce paperwork from the original creditor showing you owe the debt.
 If you do file an answer, it is likely that Cach LLC at some point in the next couple of months will file a motion for summary judgment stating that they have evidence that you owe the debt and that they should win their case.
 At this point the law firm would be required to actually produce such evidence.
 If you don’t have a valid defense to these allegations you will want to settle your case or file bankruptcy to avoid further attorney fee’s and interest being entered against you.
 Otherwise you have the option to continue in litigation and see if the company will produce evidence that you owe on a debt and a court will determine whether Cach LLC has standing to collect on the debt.
 Often times third party debt collectors cannot produce such documentation but the only way to find out for sure is to see your case to the end, often ending with a trial.
 If for some reason you have let a default judgment get entered against you and you need to stop a wage garnishment a bankruptcy can always be filed after the fact and any wages taken within 90 days of the bankruptcy filing may be returned to you.

-If you live in Washington State and have received a letter or a legal summons and complaint from Cach LLC and have questions about it, give Symmes Law Group a call at 206-682-7975 to learn about your options.
+If you live in Washington State and have received a letter or a legal summons and complaint from Cach LLC and need an attorney to negotiate a settlement on your behalf give Symmes Law Group a call at 206-682-7975 to learn about your options.
 If you would like to learn how to deal with Cach, LLC on your own check out my online debt collection response course complete with materials and forms.